National Health Service (England): History

 A. J. Cronin's controversial novel The Citadel, published in 1937, had fomented extensive debate about the severe inadequacies of healthcare.
-The author's innovative ideas were not only essential to the conception of the NHS, but in fact, his best-selling novels are said to have greatly contributed to the Labour Party's victory in 1945.
+The author's innovative ideas contributed to the conception of the NHS.
+Bevan commented in 1948 that "All I am doing is extending to the entire population of Britain the benefits we had in Tredegar for a generation or more".
+This comment came from his experience of his local community healthcare provisions.

 A national health service was one of the fundamental assumptions in the Beveridge Report.
-The Emergency Hospital Service established in 1939 gave a taste of what a National Health Service might look like.
+The Emergency Hospital Service established in 1939 provided an example of what a National Health Service might look like.

-Healthcare prior to the war had been an unsatisfactory mix of private, municipal and charity schemes.
+Healthcare before the war had been an unsatisfactory mix of private, municipal, and charity schemes.
 Bevan decided that the way forward was a national system rather than a system operated by local authorities.
 He proposed that each resident of the UK would be signed up to a specific General Practice (GP) as the point of entry into the system, building on the foundations laid in 1912 by the introduction of National Insurance and the list system for general practice.
-Patients would have access to all medical, dental and nursing care they needed without having to pay for it at the time.
+Patients would have access to all medical, dental, and nursing care they needed without having to pay for it.
+The British Medical Association initially objected to the formation of the NHS.

-In the 1980s, Thatcherism represented a systematic, decisive rejection and reversal of the post-war consensus, wherein the major political parties largely agreed on the central themes of Keynesianism, the welfare state, the mixed economy, supplies both of public and private housing, and close regulation of the economy.
-There was one major exception: the National Health Service, which was widely popular and had wide support inside the Conservative Party.
-In 1982, Prime Minister Margaret Thatcher promised Britons that the NHS is "safe in our hands."
+In 1956 the first kidney dialysis was performed.
+Preventing disease also became a focus, with a polio immunisation programme and another for whooping cough in 1957.
+1960 saw the first kidney transplant and implantable heart pacemaker usage.
+In 1962 the NHS completed its first hip replacement.
+A measles vaccine was introduced in 1968 and the first heart transplant was at an NHS hospital.
+In 1979, the first bone marrow transplant was completed at Great Ormond Street Hospital.